a friendly service covering audit, tax, accounts, self assessment,

-We provide a comprehensive personal tax compliance service for
+We provide a comprehensive personal tax compliance service for individuals that includes:

-We are IR35 experts and will advise you on how to structure your next contract to minimise IR35 risk.
-We will ensure you claim all the tax deductible expenses that you are entitled to.
-We will work out if you can save money by joining the VAT Flat Rate Scheme.
-We will complete your accounts and tax returns well ahead of deadlines and provide you with clarity over your future tax payments.
+Invoicing your contracting work through a limited company is tax efficient.
+We will advise you on how to structure your contract to minimise IR35 risk.
+We will ensure you claim all the expenses that you are entitled to and work out if you can save money by joining the VAT Flat Rate Scheme.
+We will complete your accounts and tax returns and provide you with clarity over your tax payments.

 Construction Industry Scheme • CIS returns & payments

-Book-keeping • maintenance of accounting records
+Book-keeping • Maintenance of accounting records

-Management Accounting • provision of management accounts
+Provision of management accounts

-Adrian Mooy & Co is a registered auditor with the Association of
+Adrian Mooy & Co is a registered auditor with the Association of Chartered Certified Accountants.